Due diligence reporting tool

 What due diligence do you carry out on assets you make available on your platform?

-We carry out due diligence to make sure the asset has the necessary regulatory permissions, can be serviced and meet its trading, settlement, corporate action obligations, and comply with our asset manager agreement.
+We carry out due diligence to make sure the asset has the necessary regulatory permissions, can be serviced and meet its trading, settlement, corporate action obligations, and complies with our asset manager agreement.
 We also validate the asset is permissible for specific product wrappers, such as ISA eligibility, and we have an asset acceptance policy in place which defines our target market.

 Can my clients hold commercial property within their SIPP?